-Lisa Pelletier-Harman is also a member of the NASA Night Sky Network, which enlists top tier Astronomy Clubs and assists them in their public outreach efforts.
-She has an online following that averages 18,000 people interested in the information she disseminates from NASA and the Jet Propulsion Laboratory at Caltech.
+Lisa Pelletier-Harman, Brandon Porter and Matthew Bruce are also members of the NASA Night Sky Network, which enlists top tier Astronomy Clubs and assists them in their public outreach efforts.
+Together they disseminate the latest information from NASA and the Jet Propulsion Laboratory at Caltech.
 The Solar System Ambassador Program puts its Ambassadors through a rigorous application program as well as intensive training.
 NASA has a reputation for being the leader in its field and we expect the same from our Ambassadors.

-Congratulations to your community!
-We look forward to sharing a world of knowledge.
+We look forward to sharing a Universe of knowledge.

-More information about the Solar System Ambassador Program is at:
+Learn more information about the Solar System Ambassador Program

 Lisa Pelletier-Harman’s Bio, Schedule and Contact Information